jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 An occupational assessment must be undertaken by an assessor whom the Corporation considers has the appropriate qualifications and experience to do the assessment required in the particular case.

 ### 25 Conduct of occupational assessment
-(1) An occupational assessor undertaking an occupational assessment as part of an assessment of a claimant's vocational independence under section 108 must—
+(1) An occupational assessor undertaking an occupational assessment as part of an assessment of a claimant's vocational independence under section 108 may—
   (a) take into account information provided by the Corporation and the claimant; and (b) consider the individual rehabilitation plan prepared for the claimant and review the vocational rehabilitation carried out under the plan; and
   (c) discuss with the claimant all the types of work that the assessor identifies as suitable for the claimant; and (d) consider any comments the claimant makes to the assessor about those types of work.
-(1A) In considering the suitability of the types of work referred to in subclause (1)(c), the occupational assessor must take into account, among other things, the claimant’s earnings before the claimant’s incapacity.
+(1A) In considering the suitability of the types of work referred to in subclause (1)(c), the occupational assessor may take into account, among other things, the claimant’s earnings before the claimant’s incapacity.
 (2) The Corporation must provide to an occupational assessor all information the Corporation has that is relevant to an occupational assessment.

 ### 26 Report on occupational assessment